-Out on parole after 8 years inside Bill Hayward returns home to find his now 11 and 15 year old sons abandoned by their mother and fending for themselves.
+Out on parole after 8 years inside, Bill Hayward returns home to find his now 11- and 15-year-old sons abandoned by their mother and fending for themselves.
 Unwilling to play Dad, an uncaring Bill is determined to move on.
-Although Dean the older boy has found a job and is doing his best to be a father to his younger brother Jimmy, the arrival of Bill has brought them to the attention of social services.
-With the danger of being put into care looming, Dean forces his feckless Dad to stay by threatening to grass him up for dealing.
+Although Dean the older boy has found a job and is doing his best to be a father to his younger brother Jimmy, the arrival of Bill brings them to the attention of social services.
+With the danger of being put into care looming, Dean forces his feckless dad to stay by threatening to grass him up for dealing.
 If there's one thing Bill doesn't want it's to go back to prison.
-He reluctantly agrees to stay for a week o help fool social services that the boys are being cared for.
-Having never really grown up himself Bill quickly connects with Jimmy and through this new bond starts to realize what he's been missing.
+He reluctantly agrees to stay for a week to help fool social services that the boys are being cared for.
+Having never really grown up himself, Bill quickly connects with Jimmy and, through this new bond, starts to realize what he's been missing.
 He has a family, a place in the world.
 He is a father.
-However, their happy family set up is short lived when Jimmy gets into trouble with Bill's dangerous...Written by
+However, their happy family set-up is short lived when Jimmy gets into trouble with Bill's dangerous...Written by

 See more »

 Oh Dexter Fletcher!
 How I have your name engraved in my mind for all eternity from when I was a little boy watching 'Press Gang'.
 An iconic name for those of my generation and British acting.
 He managed to appear in many a film but never a leading man but now tries his hand at directing.

 I think Mr Fletcher may have found his way of breaking out by stepping behind the camera.
 What we have here is a very well written and directed film debut about a man who is released from prison and finds himself looking after his 2 sons whose mother has abandoned them.

 It isn't an exciting film as this is a drama with some light humour thrown in.
 It's quality British film making where we go and take a peak at something which is more than likely true to real life.